atet/raspberrypi/README.md

 ### 6.1.
 Registering an account

-* Even if we made our own sever here, we still need to register an account on the author's website: https://craft.michaelfogleman.com/
+* Even though we made our own sever here, we still need to register an account on the creator of Craft's website: https://craft.michaelfogleman.com/

 > "Why register?
 >